kubernetes-sigs/kueue/site/content/en/docs/admission-check-controllers/provisioning.md

 The controller is part of kueue.
 You can enable it by setting the `ProvisioningACC` feature gate.
 Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.

+The Provisioning Admission Check Controller is supported on [Kubernetes cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) versions 1.29 and later.
+However, some cloud-providers may not have an implementation for it.

 ## Parameters

 This controller uses a `ProvisioningRequestConfig` as parameters, like: